 If such naming conventions connected with people’s psychology, they would offer excellent opportunities for marketing and financial education.
 Do you have enough elephants in your portfolio?
 Is all your water free flowing?
 Do you want to cool down your flaming yellow/red portfolio?

-The Metamon project showed us how difficult it is to create a generalisable metaphor for money management.
+The Metamon project showed us how difficult it is to create a generalizable metaphor for money management.
 Instead, invite each user to playfully develop the metaphor that works for him or her.
-This is mass customisation at work.
+This is mass customization at work.
 Give the naming power to people, so that they can own their system of virtual jars more fully and meaningfully.